davidtwco/rfcs/text/0000-build-std.md

 See
 [*Why vendor the standard library's dependencies?*][why-vendor-the-standard-librarys-dependencies]

+## Why put `build-std` in the Cargo config?
+[why-put-build-std-in-the-cargo-config]: #why-put-build-std-in-the-cargo-config

+The main [motiviations][motivation] to rebuild the standard library inherently come from the target platform of the project or the codegen flags used during compilation.
+This means the author of the root project may want a higher level of control than filtering on the target triple or `cfg` options in the `Cargo.toml` would allow.

+The Cargo configuration does not aggregrate based on dependencies.
+This behaviour is not really required as each library would likely come to the same conclusion about whether the user wants to enable build-std and would probably necessitate a top-level user override anyway in case a library guessed incorrectly.

+It also seems to be true that the standard library features currently available should also be controlled by the top-level user rather than set by dependencies and resolved together, which suggests that Cargo features may not be the correct mechanism for configuring the standard library.

 ## Why default to assuming the pre-built standard library is the release profile?
 [why-default-to-assuming-the-pre-built-standard-library-is-the-release-profile]: #why-default-to-assuming-the-pre-built-standard-library-is-the-release-profile